slatedocs/slate/source/includes/accesstype/_subscriptions.md

 ```

 This API can be used to create a subscription.

+Use `campaign_id` optional field to create subscription for specific campaign.

 It returns a Subscription Object in response

 ## PATCH update attributes